10 Awesome Indoor Group Activities in NYC

 1. Visit a museum.

 This may seem like an obvious choice, but it has to be said—New York has some of the best museums in the world, and your group can easily spend four or five hours in a single, well-heated location.
 If you love art, head to the Museum of Modern Art to see Dalí’s The Persistence of Memory and van Gogh’s The Starry Night, or wander through The Temple of Dendur at the Met.
+Visiting the Metropolitan Museum of Art should be on every New York City visitor’s bucket list, and you can easily spend a day within it’s walls marveling at world-famous exhibitions.

 More of a dinosaur person?
 Tell your group to put on comfortable walking shoes and spend a full day wandering through the Museum of Natural History.
 In addition to the aforementioned dinosaurs, you can see fascinating exhibits in the Hall of African Peoples, the Hall of Asian Peoples, and the Hall of South American Peoples.